pair on Lygbia

 Big Island, Maui, Molokai, Oahu, French Frigate Shoals and Midway:

-This species is illustrated in Severns, 20ll as #5, plate 189 (mislabeled as Mimatys sp. in the caption--caption switched with #4, plate 189).
+This species is illustrated in Severns, 20ll as #5 on plate 189 (mislabeled as Mimatys sp. in the caption--caption switched with #4 on plate).
 Dinia compitorum

 Pilsbry, 1921 is a synonym (Kay, 1979) and it is listed under that name